 4. Matt Murray – Pittsburgh Penguins (2016)

 One-time Pittsburgh Penguins goalie Matt Murray is the only entry on this list without some connection to the Canadiens.
-So, Habs fans may not have as much intimate knowledge with him or how he, as a fellow-third-round pick (2012), was a hugely hyped prospect once upon a time.
+So, Habs fans may not have as much intimate knowledge of him or how he, as a fellow third-round pick (2012), was a hugely hyped prospect once upon a time.
 So, unlike Binnington, he was projected as having Stanley Cup potential.
 Few could have predicted he would reach that potential so quickly after first making the NHL, parlaying 13 appearances in 2015-16 into the starter’s job that championship postseason, as he overtook Marc-Andre Fleury as the team’s No. 1.

 The two technically split goaltending duties the following season to win a second consecutive Cup.
 However, it was clear who the “guy” was in management’s eyes, as the Penguins made Fleury available in the ensuing 2017 NHL Expansion Draft before he got claimed by the Vegas Golden Knights.